mavlink/MAVSDK-docs/en/contributing/plugins.md

 virtual void init() = 0
 ```

 The `init()` method is called when a plugin is instantiated.
 This happens when a `System` is constructed (this does not mean that the system actually exists and is connected - it might just be an empty dummy system).

-Plugins should do initialization steps with other parts of DroneCore at this state, e.g. set up callbacks with `_parent` (`DeviceImpl`).
+Plugins should do initialization steps with other parts of the SDK at this state, e.g. set up callbacks with `_parent` (`DeviceImpl`).

 ##### deinit() {#deinit}
 ```cpp
 virtual void deinit() = 0
 ```
 The `deinit()` method is called before a plugin is destroyed.
-This usually happens only at the very end, when a DroneCore instance is destroyed.
+This usually happens only at the very end, when a `Dronecode SDK` instance is destroyed.

 Plugins should cleanup anything that was set up during `init()`.